Kitware/vtk-js/Documentation/docs/develop_example.md

 ## Running an example

-To simplify the development and execution of examples we have a script that let you list all the examples and run a given one using the webpack dev server which will automatically rebuild the code while running when you are editing any file that get involved in it.
+To simplify the development and execution of examples we have a script that lets you list all the examples and run a given one using the Vite dev server, which automatically rebuilds while you edit relevant files.

 To list the examples you can run the following command: